Berry Island Wilderness Lodge

 Hotel overview

-Evenings are relaxed and sociable, with everyone gathering for dinner and often sharing stories from the day’s sightings.
-It has a very friendly, family-run feel rather than a formal lodge atmosphere, and that is very much intentional.
-You come here for the wildlife, the scenery and the experience of being somewhere truly remote, but you also come for the people and the atmosphere.
+Evenings are informal, with guests gathering for dinner and sharing stories from the day’s sightings.
+It’s a friendly, family-run environment rather than a formal lodge experience, and that’s very much part of its charm.

 Ready to